opencontainers/runc/docs/isolated-cpu-affinity-transition.md

 ## Isolated CPU affinity transition

-The introduction of the kernel commit 46a87b3851f0d6eb05e6d83d5c5a30df0eca8f76 has affected a deterministic scheduling behavior by distributing tasks across CPU cores within a cgroups cpuset.
+The introduction of the kernel commit 46a87b3851f0d6eb05e6d83d5c5a30df0eca8f76 in 5.7 has affected a deterministic scheduling behavior by distributing tasks across CPU cores within a cgroups cpuset.
 It means that some runc operations like `runc exec` might be impacted under some circumstances, by example when a container has been created within a cgroup cpuset entirely composed of